isocroft/kahtox/README.md

 When state graphs are created, it should be created with reusability in mind.
 For instance, a state graph can be reduced into 2 or more sub state graphs.

+>State Graphs Should NEVER Depict Side-Effects Or Its Causality

+Whenever your application goes into an error-state (Form Validation Errors, HTTP Errors), your state graphs should never ever deal with these situation.
+It should also never depict it as a state.

 >Isolating State Containers From Most UI Updates

 UI state is never meant to be tracked or persisted in a state container.
 UI state is only useful immediately beofre it causes a view re-render or view layer update.
 After that, it is no longer useful.